ietf-llc/policies-consultation/Whistleblower-00.md

 No complainant (whether or not a Covered Individual) who has made a complaint in good faith shall suffer harassment or retaliation for such complaint by a Covered Individual.
 Any Covered Individual who retaliates against a complainant acting in good faith will be subject to appropriate discipline, including termination.
 A Covered Individual who makes a report in bad faith will be subject to appropriate discipline, including termination of their relationship with IETF LLC.

-Policy version: X
+Policy version: 1

-Last updated: XX/XX/XXXX
+Last updated: 31-October-2019